Picking the Best Color for Your Tesla: Popular Choices

 Teslas produced in China or Germany may have better color quality than those produced in the US.
 Teslas with dark colors will not be as durable in hot climates as lighter-colored Teslas.

-The longer-lasting Tesla paint color is different depending on where you live and where your Tesla will have been produced.
+The longer-lasting Tesla paint color is different depending on where you live and where your Tesla was been produced.

 Theoretically, the two colors that should be the most durable are Pearl White and Red colors.
 Unlike the other colors, these two colors get a 3-stage paint.